-Additional information relating to Paramount is available via the System for Electronic Document Analysis and Retrieval (SEDAR) at www.sedar.com.
+Additional information relating to Paramount is available on SEDAR+ at www.sedarplus.ca.

 Additional information, including directors' and officers' remuneration, principal holders of Paramount's securities, and options to purchase securities, is included in the information circular for Paramount's most recent annual meeting of shareholders that involves the election of directors.
-Additional financial information is contained in the 2022 Financial Statements and MD&A.
+Additional financial information is contained in the 2023 Financial Statements and MD&A.